Courts of Jersey: Lower courts

 The Magistrate's and Petty Debts Courts were established by legislation in 1853 to deal with minor criminal and civil cases instead of the Royal Court (although their jurisdiction is generally concurrent with that of the Royal Court, rather than exclusive).
 They are both presided over by the Magistrate, a position which was created as a distinct post in 1864.
 The Magistrate is referred to in the Jersey French of the legislation as the Juge d’Instruction, although his role is not the same as the position with the same title in inquisitorial systems.

 Magistrate's Court

 Jersey's Magistrate's Court was originally established in 1853 as the Police Court, and renamed the Magistrate's Court in 1996.
 The Magistrate can try any criminal offence if they consider that the appropriate sentence is not more than one year in prison or a fine of £10,000.
 If the Magistrate considers that a heavier sentence might be appropriate, then the case will be committed to the Royal Court for trial.
-Similarly if, having tried the case, the Magistrate subsequently decides that their sentencing powers are insufficient, they may refer the case to the Royal Court for sentencing.
+Similarly after, having tried the case, the Magistrate subsequently decides that their sentencing powers are insufficient, they may refer the case to the Royal Court for sentencing.

 Petty Debts Court

-The Petty Debts Court deals with civil cases where the value of the claim is no more than £10,000, and also with landlord and tenant disputes.
+The Petty Debts Court deals with civil cases where the value of the claim is no more than £10,000.
+It also deals with landlord and tenant disputes.